arnolkev/cs361project/README.md

 `ng test`

-# Publishing to Github Pages instructions
+# Publishing to Github Pages

 Create a repository named `<your_github_username>.github.io` Clone the new repository.